The home buying process can be a long process. My wife and I recently went under contract for what is our “forever home.”

 With that loan amount in mind, plus our down payment, plus still needing some money to buy furniture for the new home and to continue having an emergency fund, it helped us set a budget for the home that we could afford.

 Could we have afforded a higher monthly payment, and bought a more expensive house?
 The answer is yes, but we had to ask ourselves, when is enough enough?
 That comes with a tighter monthly budget in addition to paying the higher interest rate of a Jumbo mortgage loan.
 We prefer the idea of being wealthy and continuing to save for the future as opposed to appearing rich.
 We made our decision based with those principles in mind.
+This is one of the important steps in the home buying process.
+Understanding your budget.

 One of the great things about having a long-term plan that was enacted five years ago was that we always knew that sometime between 2020 and 2023 we were going to buy our forever home.